 Career Services provides career development and job coaching services to all Murray State students and alumni.
 Services include career assessment, major/career exploration counseling and coaching, resume and cover letter writing instruction, mock interviews, job search, network strategies and graduate school exploration resources.

 Our students are welcome to come to the Counseling Center on the Murray campus.
-If you are not located near Murray's campus, please visit the website for a list of providers near you.
+If you are not located near Murray's campus, please view the list of providers.